-I can advise the Member that there were multiple contracts and airlines that were contracted to deliver the vaccines.
+multiple contracts and airlines that were contracted to deliver the vaccines.
 It wasn't done on a one community, separate contract for each community.
 In fact, we had aircraft on standby to ensure that there was not a gap between rollout to the next community.
-So after one community vaccination clinic was completed, the charter would return and it was on standby to head out to the next community, pending weather and availability of staff to lead the vaccination at the community-level and a facility to get it done.
+After one community vaccination clinic was completed, the charter would return and it was on standby to head out to the next community, pending weather and availability of staff to lead the vaccination at the community level and a facility to get it done.
 As per paragraph 18, about \$2.5 million in contracts were awarded to transport the vaccine and the vaccination teams into the communities.
 Thank you, Mr. Chairman.